Pohang Gyeongsangbuk Do, South Korea Travel Guide

 Access to attractions may vary.
 Always check official websites for the most current information.

-Pohang’s museums and cultural spaces contain insights into its industrial heritage, artistic expressions, and broader Korean culture.
+Pohang’s museums and cultural spaces contain insights into its industrial heritage, creative expressions, and broader Korean culture.

-Pohang also has unique museums and cultural venues that highlight specific aspects of its character and artistry.
+Pohang also contains one-of-a-kind museums and cultural venues that highlight specific aspects of its personality and artistry.

 Features contemporary art, with a particular emphasis on steel as a medium or exploring industrial themes.
 Showcases steel's versatility beyond industrial use.

-Located near Homigot, this museum is dedicated to the history and science of lighthouses.
+Located near Homigot, this gallery is devoted to the history and science of lighthouses.
 It houses models, historical equipment, and showcases detailing maritime navigation.

 Various smaller art galleries and exhibition spaces in the city center or university areas.
 These often feature works by local artists or temporary themed exhibitions.
 Check local listings.